 Harness a New Audience

 A sub brand can be the perfect way to tap into a new audience segment.
 For example, Gillette is a sub brand of Procter and Gamble, but this limits them to the target audience of adults shopping for razors.
-With another sub brand, Pampers, they open themselves to a new market: new parents.
+In another sub brand example, Pampers, they open themselves to a new market: new parents.
 Of course, these two audiences may overlap, and if people know and trust Proctor and Gamble, they’re more likely to take a chance on their other sub brands.

 If you notice a gap beside what you currently offer, this may be a hint that you should start a sub brand.
 For example, if you work with clients who are consistently asking for a complimentary product or service, maybe you should offer it through a sub brand.
 An example is a web

 This is an opportunity to specialize.
 For example, if a soap company creates soaps for people who suffer from eczema, this automatically puts them on the map as “the soap company that knows all about eczema.”
 For those with eczema, choosing your company over generic soap brands becomes a no-brainer.

 It goes without saying that a new sub brand means spending more money.
 Whether it’s spending on ads, product development, or anything else, you’ll probably have to make room in your budget.
 This can temporarily strain things until your sub brand starts turning a profit.

 Think of everything you do or pay someone to do for your current business.
 Now double it.
 A sub brand sounds nice on paper, but it’s important to be realistic about the extra workload it will entail.
 Are you ready to sacrifice the time, energy, and resources to make your sub brand a smash success?